Frontline Church: Planting new services 2012-2020

 In 2012 Frontline planted a new service in the City Centre of Liverpool, known as Frontline Central.
 This is now called Crowd Church, rebranded as an online church in 2020 due to the pandemic, and is part of the Frontline Church network.

-New Senior Pastor 2015-

-In September 2015 John Harding took over as Senior Pastor having apprenticed alongside founding Pastors Dave Connolly and Nic Harding for several years.

-Missional Communities

-Frontline Church uses a Missional Community structure which helps enable every member to get involved in mission and ministry.

 Imagine If Trust

 Imagine If Trust is a partner charity of Frontline Church working to bring about transformation through a range of community projects.

 Projects include a foodbank, a nursery, relationship education, supported housing and supporting training in DRC.